gabegm/gabriel/content/posts/Data-Science-<3-Clean-Code.md

 ![alt text](/images/data-scientists-should-write-clean-code.png "Audience booing") *I'm back with another controversial topic!*

-There is a common misconception that being a Data Scientist means that you do not need to care about writing good clean code, because you're not a Software Developer.
+There is a common misconception that being a Data Scientist means that you do not need to care about writing good clean code, because you're not a Software Developer or a Machine Learning Engineer.
 If you're a firm believer of this, please take some time to hear me out.
 I hope to have at least gotten you to reconsider by the end of this post.

 ## Software Development princilpes aren't for Software Developers